 Six other members of the Clan entered in a formal procession trunk-to-tail.
 They made an evenly spaced half circle around the stone platform.
-Ton-Ton and Hinton surveyed from atop the altar.
+Ton-Ton and Hinton surveyed from atop the green garnet altar.
 Kurn rumbled her lowest tone.
 Following this signal, the others stopped, s-curled their trunks in salute to Ton-Ton and Hinton.
-Na-Trusk peered down on this ritual from his perch, through the small opening high above and outside the cave
+Na-Trusk peered down on this ritual from his perch, through the small opening high above them and outside the cave

 Then Ton-Ton the matriarch's trunk rolled the skull of Crism-the-White in black walnut oil.
 With the prehensile “finger” of her trunk, and the most sophisticated olfactory system on the planet she examined every cavity and corner of the skull, lingering slightly longer in the eye sockets and holes for the tusks.
-She devoured that unique smell of antiquity, like a sun-bleached, weathered saddle, now drenched in darkness, hoping to absorb some faint trace of Crism-the-White’s revered penetrating enlightenment.
+She devoured that unique smell of antiquity, bleached by timed darkness, drenched in wisdom, hoping to absorb some faint trace of Crism-the-White’s revered penetrating enlightenment.
 As she held the skull, Ton-Ton’s temporal glands streamed, and her breath stuttered out in short bursts.

 Ton-Ton had survived sixty-two winters.
 Now that she and the others had connected to their shared past, her attention turned.
-Her obligation, and the reason for this rare trip: to pass the leadership of their clan to the next linage holder, the next matriarch.
+Her obligation, and the reason for this rare trip: to pass the leadership of their clan to the next lineage holder, the next matriarch.
 The night before this journey the spirit of Crism-the-White sent a direct transmission in Ton-Ton’s dream.
 As two mammoths held the bass notes that made them imperceptible, she improvised the directive from her dream.
 Beginning with the lines: Thus have I heard from Crism-the-White.
 After Ton-Ton’s passage into forever-time, whomever she chose now would be the new matriarch.

 Ton-Ton, still carrying the skull, swept past her two younger sisters Hinton and Kurn and placed the skull on the ground directly before Devalar—her niece.
 Significantly younger than the other two, but a wise choice nonetheless Devalar screamed her assent.
 All of the mammoths present went down onto the front knees.
-Hinton and Kurn tilted their heads and rhythmically flapped her ears to acknowledge that the best decision had been made.
+Hinton and Kurn tilted their heads and rhythmically flapped their ears to acknowledge that the best decision had been made.